-A consecutive number is assigned to each of the requests.
+Migration and selective recall requests are initiated by using the lfsdm migrate or ltfsdm recall commands.
+Each of the commands is providing the corresponding consecutive migration or selective recall request number within their outputs.
+To combine several of these commands within one request it is possible to specify a request number as a commands parameter.
+If e.g. a migration commands is planned to be issued several times and the same migration request number should be used the first of the series of commands is started without specifying a request number.
+A request number gets generated in this case.
+For any subsequent commands the request number that has been shown within the first commands output can be reused and specified as a parameter.
+Doing so all that series of command belong to the same migration request.

 A name can be assigned to a request for better identification.
 If there is no name specified, the time stamp the request had been issued is shown.

 For migration, a collocation number can be used to determine the number of different tapes used for a migration request.

+The request queues do not provide any statistical information like the number of files in resident state, number of files in premigrated state, number of files in migrated state, or number of jobs that failed.
+This information is kept within the corresponding job queues.
+A query on the request status collects and provides that status of all related job queues.

 A job queue is a list of jobs belonging to the same migration or selective recall request or to the same tape for other operations.
 If e.g. a selective recall command is issued on a set of files for each file a job is created and added to the same job queue.
 Job queues are defined for different job types: